arifbinazhar/Structure-based-learning/README.md

 ### Edge Features (Contact Graph)

-Edges connect residues whose Cα atoms are within **8 Å** — a well-established threshold that captures both covalent-adjacent and non-covalent spatial interactions relevant to binding pockets and allosteric networks.
+Edges connect residues whose Cα atoms are within **8 Å**.
+This is a well-established threshold that captures both covalent-adjacent and non-covalent spatial interactions relevant to binding pockets and allosteric networks.

 | Edge Feature | Description |
 |---|---|